jhillman/node-db-migrate/README.md

 }
 ```

-You can pass the -e or --env option to db-migrate to select the environment you want to run migrations against.
+You can pass the -e or --env option to pg-db-migrate to select the environment you want to run migrations against.
 The --config option can be used to specify the path to your database.json file if it's not in the current working directory.

-    db-migrate up --config config/database.json -e prod
+    pg-db-migrate up --config config/database.json -e prod

 The above will run all migrations that haven't yet been run in the prod environment, grabbing the settings from config/database.json.